codeclimate/codeclimate/DEVELOPERS.md

 codeclimate version
 ```

-Otherwise, invoke the `docker run` command found in the README.
+Otherwise, invoke the `podman run` command found in the README.

 ## Releasing a new version